 One of the singers was Dominic Gallagher, whose father had sailed to Traverse City with the Gallagher boys but was convinced by the captain of another ship to wait out the storm.
 Dominic recalled "seeing his father walk very much alive into what was supposed to be his wake."
 You can listen to Lomax's recording of the ballad HERE.

-The Mackinac Bridge seen in mirage to the east:
+The piers of the Mackinac Bridge, seen in mirage to the east:

 The lake was eerily placid and reminiscent of my return trip from Isle Royale:

 The 130-foot ferry built in East Boothbay, Maine rode perfectly flat, and again I was nearly the only person aboard on this ride.
 As we continued south, the image of the Mackinac Bridge, over 37 statute miles away, was swallowed up in maritime mirage as it went behind the bony arm of Waugoshance Point: